NicolasBernaerts/debian-scripts/heatzy/README.md

 Your Heatzy pilot devices are becoming a simple MQTT controlled IOT.

-This opens lots of possibilities with most domotic solutions.
+This opens lots of possibilities with most domotic solutions (OpenHab, Domoticz, ...).

 Installation script is **heatzy-gateway-install.sh**